yusufakcesme/personalwebsite/README.md

 Hi.
-First of all, thank you for purchasing this template.
 This one-page personal template is an ideal desicion for the ones who need to speak to his abilities and inventive work.
 It's fully responsive and reactive.